Keep free from damp and mould

+This is condensation.
+It is made worse by poor ventilation, insulation and heating.
 It is common to find black mould on this type of dampness.

-- in cold weather, keep low background heat on all day
+- In cold weather, keep low background heat on all day.

 How to get rid of mould

-- carefully remove excess mould with a damp cloth then throw it away; do not brush mould as it releases spores into the air
+- Carefully remove excess mould with a damp cloth then throw it away.
+Do not brush mould as it releases spores into the air.

-- wipe affected areas with a fungicidal wash (mould and mildew cleaner) or diluted bleach.
+- Wipe affected areas with a fungicidal wash (mould and mildew cleaner) or diluted bleach.
 These are available at most supermarkets and DIY shops.
 Wear rubber gloves and goggles.
-Follow the instructions carefully
+Follow the instructions carefully.

-- Draught-proof windows and external doors
+- Draught-proof windows and external doors.

-- Consider cavity insulation
+- Consider cavity wall insulation and secondary glazing.

 - Make sure your property is watertight and free from leaks.